splunk/kafka-connect-splunk/README.md

 	status.storage.partitions=5
 	```
 4. Deploy/Copy the **kafka-connect-splunk** directory to all target hosts(virtual machine, physical machine or container).
-5. Start the connector on all target hosts by leveraging deployment tools by executing the following commands.
+5. Start Kafka Connect on all the target hosts by leveraging deployment tools by executing the following commands:

 	```
 	cd kafka-connect-splunk